 The three dantians are powerful systems in our body, each with multiple functions.
-The lower dantian (called the enteric mind), for example, helps to flow qi throughout our body.
+The lower dantian (called the enteric mind), for example, helps to manage the flow of life force energy throughout our body.
 The middle dantian (called the heart-mind or high heart) has functions that include flowing decisions throughout our body including emotional management.
 The upper dantian (called the reasoning mind) is associated with the brain.

-At night after we go to sleep, the upper dantian collects sunlight that was accumulated in the body during the day, turning it on like a beacon to draw non-harmonious or heavier qi, then absorbs it, almost like a chewing process.
-I was most amazed to watch long lines of blocks and tangles be pulled up as my upper dantian came to full strength, doing its job of clearing my mind, body and HEF, breaking the tangled qi down into finer qi which was then flowed downwards like a golden mesh to nourish my middle and lower dantians for the next day.
+At night after we go to sleep, the upper dantian collects sunlight that was accumulated in the body during the day, turning it on like a beacon to draw non-harmonious or heavier energies, then absorbs them, almost like a chewing process.
+I was most amazed to watch long lines of blocks and tangles be pulled up as my upper dantian came to full strength, doing its job of clearing my mind, body and HEF, breaking the tangled energies down into finer flows which was then poured downwards inside me like a golden mesh to nourish my middle and lower dantians for the next day.

-This illustrates two theories of traditional Chinese medicine about the dantians: first that qi flows both upwards and downwards among the dantians and second, that the protective (HEF) fields come into the body during sleep (at night).
+This illustrates two theories of traditional Chinese medicine about the dantians: first that life force energy flows both upwards and downwards among the dantians and second, that the protective (HEF) fields come into the body during sleep (at night).

 We will work with each of these dantians, tuning into their states, and develop a plan for improving their functioning, daytime and night time.

 Golden bubbles of all sizes float from a fully functioning lower dantian, nourishing the body and HEF.
 This dantian is an edge-keeper, since the bubbles help organs and systems maintain their life force energy edges and help power the pulsation of the axiational stars (Unit 5) that open and close our life force energy gates.
 An image of a fully functioning lower dantian is shown beside the Unit 6 description.